Oblique serves as the single source of truth for authorization decisions in corporate environments, from HRIS to IdP.

 Section titled “Expiry”Not all access controls need to be permanent; in fact, ad hoc requests are often temporary.
 In Oblique, you can set an expiry date for entitlements.
 When the expiry date is reached, Oblique will automatically revoke the entitlement.

-This helps “clean up” access controls automatically over time: if access is no longer needed, it can be removed.
-We recommend that as a general principle, you should expire individual access to resources, as this is an exception, and shouldn’t be long-lived.
-For any long-lived access, create and grant a group access instead.
+We recommend that as a general principle, individual access to resources should expire, as this is an anti-pattern, so an exception that shouldn’t be long-lived.
+For any long-lived access, create a group and grant it access instead.

 Ownership